Master of Business Administration (MBA)

 - Our students come from diverse professional backgrounds, including accountants, actuaries, and lawyers, doctors, marketing managers, IT programmers and engineers.
 We attract students from all over the world and the average age of our full-time MBA student is 31 years.

 - Our classes are small facilitating an individual approach and action-based learning, allowing you to establish trusting and supportive environment in which you and your classmates can comfortably experiment with new business ideas and learn from your experiences.

-- The site has a suite of rooms and facilities reserved for the sole use of postgraduate business students.
+- The Marylebone Campus has a suite of rooms and facilities reserved for the sole use of postgraduate business students.

 - The library is open 24/7 and many references are available electronically.
 The campus is WiFi enabled for laptop and notebook usage and library and research facilities can also be accessed online from your home or office.

 - Blackboard, a virtual learning system, is used to support teaching and learning, with electronic communication and access to materials and information.

 - The Financial Markets Suite uses the Bloomberg platform, providing a state-of-the-art teaching and research resource.

 MBA mentoring programme

 Taking an MBA at Westminster is about much more than taught theory and classroom study.
 Our MBA mentoring programme gives you the chance to combine your learning with the everyday practices of working in business.
 The mentor helps you to gain a greater understanding of how British working practices compare to those in other countries.
 The programme runs twice a year, and you will meet with your mentor at least three times.

 MBA Internship scheme